algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 #### GitHub Actions

-GitHub Actions allow users to create / implement workflows to automate certain tasks when certain conditions are fulfilled.
+GitHub Actions allow users to create / implement workflows to automate certain tasks when certain conditions are fulfilled, the workflow is composed of 3 parts:

+- it's name
+- the activation condition
+- jobs or tasks that the workflow runs

 A GitHub Action has been set up on pull requests on the main branch that:

 - Launch the software
 - Run the Units Tests
 (WIP)

+#### Self-Hosted Runner

+A runner is an application that runs jobs from GitHub Actions, we chose to use a Self-Hosted Runner instead of a GitHub Hosted Runner in order to have the control of the hardware, operating system, and software tools.

 #### GitHub Issues